Done Global

 Done Global Inc., is a San Francisco-based telehealth provider specializing in the diagnosis and treatment of attention deficit hyperactivity disorder (ADHD) and other chronic psychiatric conditions.
 Through virtual consultations the company connects patients with clinicians who may prescribe medications such as Adderall, Ritalin (methylphenidate), and Vyvanse (lisdexamfetamine).
 The company also offers digital therapies and support systems to provide mental health care to its patients.

-The company has since received scrutiny for its practices and has led to the federal criminal prosecution of its Founder and CEO, and Clinical President.
+The company has since received scrutiny for its practices.
+Both its founder and its clinical president were in 2025 convicted of health care fraud and the illegal distribution of controlled substances.

 History

 Done Global Inc. was founded in 2019 by Ruthia He, a former Facebook product designer with no medical background.
 The company capitalized on regulatory changes introduced during the COVID-19 pandemic in 2020, when the Drug Enforcement Administration (DEA) relaxed rules requiring in-person consultations for prescribing controlled substances.
 This allowed Done to offer online access to ADHD medications, including Adderall, Ritalin, and Vyvanse.

 In 2021, Done’s head of operations, T.J.
 Williams, raised concerns about fraudulent patient behavior, citing falsified identities and manipulated documentation.
 He proposed tools to address these issues but was dismissed three months later.
 Around the same time, Done implemented policies to expedite prescription renewals, paying clinicians for processing refills rather than conducting follow-up consultations.
 Clinicians managed large patient loads, with some approving renewals in under a minute and earning significant monthly incomes of approximately $20,000.

 He temporarily relocated to China in 2021, managing Done remotely while expanding operations in cities like Beijing, Shanghai, and Hangzhou.
 The Chinese Done team took over critical functions, including recruitment, advertising, and clinical policies.
 In early 2022, a Justice Department investigation into Done’s prescribing practices began, and major pharmacy chains, including CVS and Walmart, stopped filling Done prescriptions.
 The China team subsequently assisted in recruiting alternative pharmacy partners.

 Later in 2022, Done faced scrutiny over its advertising practices, which included claims of quick ADHD assessments and medication access.
 Despite certification issues, the company continued spending tens of millions of dollars on ads on platforms like Google, TikTok, and Meta.

 In February 2023, federal investigators intercepted He in San Francisco as she prepared to travel to Hong Kong.
 Following a June arrest, financial records showed accelerated money transfers, including $500,000 sent to a Hong Kong entity and $1 million allocated to her legal defense.

-In 2024, the Justice Department charged Ruthia He and David Brody, along with executive Riley Levy, doctor Christopher Luccese, and nurse practitioners Yina Cruz, Katrina Pratcher, and Erin Kim.
+In 2024, the Justice Department charged Ruthia He and David Brody, along with executive Riley Levy, doctor Christopher Luccese, and nurse practitioners Katrina Pratcher, and Erin Kim.
 Advertising platforms, Google and Tik-Tok, banned Done’s ads by mid-2024.
+A federal jury in San Francisco on 18 November 2025 convicted Ruthia He and David Brody of illegally distributing Adderall over the internet and conspiring to commit health care fraud.
+Ruthia He was also convicted of conspiring to obstruct justice.